 This type of fracture begins at the root and extends above the gumline.
 It’s easy to miss one, as they show relatively few symptoms.
 The diagnosis usually occurs when the surrounding bone and gum become infected.
-Endodontic treatment is advised and more often than not the tooth is removed.
+More often than not, the tooth is removed.

 Can you do anything about a crack from home?